Is India's Modi too focused on his public image during COVID crisis? | DW | 26.05.2021

 The Delhi Police, which comes under the purview of the central government, said the visit was part of a "routine process."

-At the core of the investigation is a "toolkit," allegedly created by the Congress party as a method for highlighting and publicizing criticism of the BJP government's failures in handling the pandemic and its response to farmer protests.
+At the core of the investigation is a "toolkit," allegedly created by the Congress party as a method for highlighting and publicizing criticism of the BJP government's failures in handling the pandemic.

 Pratik Sinha, co-founder of the Indian fact-checking website Alt News, said the toolkit saga shows that the Modi government is heavily focused on diverting public attention from its pandemic policies.